noahehall/nodeproto/README.md

     - every cmd comes with a `npm run DO:THIS:HELP` to see the help
   - the scripts
     - `npm run lerna:help` see lerna help
-    - `npm run lerna:bootstrap` install dependencies in each package + hoisting common ones
+    - `npm run bootstrap` install dependencies in each package + hoisting common ones
-    - `npm run lerna:start` run the start script in each package for development
+    - `npm run start` run the start script in each package for development
-    - `npm run lerna:test` run the test script in each package
+    - `npm run test` run the test script in each package

+## adding packages
+  - `npm run add NPMPACKAGE packages/PKG`
+    - e.g. `npm run add webpack-bundle-analyzer packages/client -- -D`
+      - will install webpack-bundle-analyzer into packages/client
+    - issues
+      - you can only add ONE package at a time, i know wtf!
+      - `--save-exact` isnt working, will figure this out later

 ## dependencies
 ### dotfiles